If you think your car is leaking oil when parked, this needs to be inspected and fixed by a professional mechanic as soon as possible.

-There are several signs that your car may be leaking oil.
-If you notice any of the following, either when parked or while driving along, you may want to consider the possibility of an oil leak.
+If you notice any of the following warning signs - either when parked or whilst driving - you may have an engine oil leak.

 Don't know your vehicle registration?